Line, shadow, gesture

 Shibata Zeshin (1807-1891), Lacquered wood panel with design of a farmhouse in the snow at Sano, Meiji era (1868–1912), dated 1883.jpg

-There is a sense of tradition in these experiences, an appreciation for materials, an understanding accumulated over generations.
-We can’t help but experience the mystery as he describes the flickering of the candle light on black lacquerware as the “depth of a still, dark pond.”
+Through his eyes and his words we get an inkling of the innate sensitivity accumulated over generations.
+We can’t help but experience the mystery as he describes the flickering of the candle light on miso soup in black lacquerware as the “depth of a still, dark pond.”
 How full of feeling and richness is life when we open our senses to it.
-As we are working with silver we are keenly aware of the play of light and shadow over the undulating surfaces.
-We grow more curious about creating landscapes with deep crevices for shadows to rest and create dynamic contrasts to the brightly polished reflective surfaces.
+As I am working with silver I am grateful to become more keenly aware of the play of light and shadow over the undulating surfaces.
+Growing more curious about creating landscapes with deep crevices for shadows to rest and create dynamic contrasts to the brightly polished reflective surfaces.

-In order to create the forms we considered the motion of each piece and distilled the forms to communicate this motion through key lines in the design.
-Throughout this process we found ourselves drawn to renowned dancer and choreographer Pina Bausch.
-Her movements are so visceral, emotional and personal, at times even seemingly chaotic, but there is strength in every gesture.
+As I created I considered the lines of each piece.
+Throughout this process I found myself returning to imagery and videos of renowned dancer and choreographer Pina Bausch.
+Her movements are so visceral, emotional and personal, at times even seemingly chaotic, but honest.
 Emotion channelled through in a distinctly intentional manner.
-Although physically Pina was slim and waif-like she communicates profoundly with every gesture imbued with humanity and power.
+Although physically Pina was slim and waif-like she communicates profoundly, every gesture imbued with humanity and truth.
+This translated for me into a preference for strong, clean, fluid lines, I chose to focus on simple forms to communicate motion or stillness through key directional lines in each piece.
+The piece that most reflected this strength, confidence and sensitivity for me is the Pina necklace, named in her honour.

 A traditional chaji dinner and tea ceremony by candlelight.jpg